 As of

-December 31, 2023 December 31, 2022
+De cember 31, 2024 December 31, 2023

 Deferred Tax Assets

-Property, plant and equipment \$ 7,030 \$ 4,644
+Property, plant and equipment and other \$ 6,843 \$ 7,030

-Net operating loss carryforward 26,332 26,514
+Net operating loss carryforward 22,297 26,332

-Total deferred tax assets 33,362 31,158
+Total deferred tax assets 29,140 33,362

-Less: valuation allowance (10,311) (10,042)
+Less: valuation allowance (9,733) (10,311)

-Deferred tax assets, net of valuation allowance \$ 23,051 \$ 21,116
+Deferred tax assets, net of valuation allowance \$ 19,407 \$ 23,051

 Deferred Tax Liabilities

-Property, plant and equipment \$ (5,558) \$ (4,335)
+Property, plant and equipment and other \$ (3,805) \$ (5,558)

-Intangible assets (12,292) (15,408)
+Intangible assets (9,251) (12,292)

-Total deferred tax liabilities (17,850) (19,743)
+Total deferred tax liabilities (13,056) (17,850)

-Net deferred tax asset / (liability) \$ 5,201 \$ 1,373
+Net deferred tax asset \$ 6,351 \$ 5,201

+1 107

-The Company has \$280.1 million of tax effective operating loss carryforwards made of \$186.9 million reported in Saudi Arabia, which can be indefinitely carried forward, and \$93.2 million reported in other countries that generally expire between 2024 and 2028.
+The Company has \$314.2 million of tax effective operating loss carryforwards made of \$183.9 million reported in Saudi Arabia, which can be indefinitely carried forward, and \$130.3 million reported in other countries that generally expire between 2025 and 2029.

 Deferred tax assets are reduced by valuation allowances.
-As of December 31, 2023, and 2022, valuation allowances of \$10.3 million and \$10.0 million relate to deferred tax assets for net operating loss carryforwards.
+As of December 31, 2024, and 2023, valuation allowances of \$9.7 million and \$10.3 million relate to deferred tax assets for net operating loss carryforwards.
 Changes in the Company's estimates and assumptions used to determine the valuation allowance, including any changes in applicable tax laws or tax rates, may impact the Company's ability to recognize the underlying deferred tax assets and could require future adjustments to the valuation allowances.
-For the year ended December 31, 2023, the net change in the valuation allowance was \$0.2 million however the activity during the period included an additional allowance of \$2.9 million and utilization of \$3.1 million from the beginning-of-the-year valuation allowance due to statute of limitation on carry forwards and a change in assumption on recoverability of the deferred tax assets by the Company, respectively.
-Further, deferred tax assets in the table above, for operating loss carryforwards as of December 31, 2023, and 2022, have been presented net of an unrecognized tax benefit for likely disallowances of \$26.7 million and \$26.5 million, respectively.
+For the year ended December 31, 2024, the net change in the valuation allowance was \$0.6 million however the activity during the period included an additional allowance of \$2.9 million and utilization of \$3.5 million from the beginning-of-the-year valuation allowance due to statute of limitation on carry forwards and a change in assumption on recoverability of the deferred tax assets by the Company, respectively.
+Further, deferred tax assets as of December 31, 2024, and 2023 in the table above, for operating loss balances carried forward on the Company's income tax returns, have been presented net of an unrecognized tax benefit for likely disallowances of \$28.9 million and \$26.7 million, respectively.

-Deferred tax liabilities on Property, plant and equipment of \$5.6 million and \$4.3 million at December 31, 2023, and 2022, respectively, include an unrecognized tax benefit of \$3.6 million and \$3.6 million, respectively.
+Deferred tax liabilities on Property, plant and equipment and other of \$3.8 million and \$5.6 million at December 31, 2024, and 2023, respectively.

 The Company generally does not recognize deferred tax liabilities related to undistributed earnings of foreign subsidiaries because such earnings either would not be taxable when remitted or they are indefinitely reinvested.
 This position may change if the Company decides to distribute the earnings from its subsidiaries, which are subject to withholding taxes, or if there are any unfavorable changes in the tax laws in this regard.
 Accordingly, a determination of the amount of unrecognized deferred tax liability on such undistributed earnings is not practicable.
-Current tax expense will be incurred if/when the Company distributes earnings from its subsidiaries which are subject to withholding taxes.
+The Company has decided to distribute the earnings from one of its subsidiaries, which are subject to withholding tax.
+Accordingly, current tax expense of \$0.6m was recorded at December 31, 2024.